-a group project, that raises questions and experiments with the romantic notions we have of the countryside
+a group project, that raises questions about the romantic notions we have about the countryside

 categories other projects

 The Ljubljana Design Biennial 2017 entitled BIO25 – Farawaysoclose, curated by Angela Rui and Maja Vardjan at the MAO Museum in Ljubljana, invited us to join that edition of the Biennale as so called ‘translators’ to lead a group-project.
 The international and interdisciplinary team consisted of: Sara Evelyn Brown, Lucia Massari, Nina Mršnik, Johanna Schmeer, Giulia Soldati, Jakob Travnik and us supported by our team Elisa Polner and Bernd van Riel.
 Countryside Reloaded was our topic to research and to generate a group-project.
 The group received additional feedback and input by the food researcher Klemen Košir.